richfaces/richfaces/examples/photoalbum/README.md

  * JBoss AS 7

 ### Optional Additional Software

- * svn client (only if you want to build the application with a full set of images)
  * Eclipse IDE + JBoss Tools (to explore and run the application in IDE)

 ### Building the application

-By default Photoalbum is assembled with a limited set of images (4-5 in each album).
-In order to build the version of the application with a full set of images you need to use livedemo profile while building Photoalbum (details further in the text).

 To build the project you need to navigate to the root folder and run